Click on an item to expand it's details.

 Wisconsin Rapids, 54494

-FIRSTCALL Medical Monitoring service is a simple, cost-effective solution that allows individuals the satisfaction of independent living.
-The FIRSTCALL provides peace-of-mind for the person and their family.
-With a touch of a button (worn around the neck or on the wrist), two-way voice communication is established with the Cooperative Response Center and they will summon help from your custom contact list and/or medical personnel.
-We do provide the FIRSTCALL Medical Monitoring System throughout Wisconsin, and offer personal installation within a radius of our office in Greenwood, WI.
-The FIRSTCALL is simple to set up, so if you do live outside of our installation area, we pre-program the unit and ship directly to you. $22.50/month plus tax.
+Service is simple, cost-effective solution that allows individuals the satisfaction of independent living.
+With a touch of a button (worn around the neck or wrist), two-way voice communication is established w/the Cooperative Response Center & they will summon help from your custom contact list &/or medical personnel.
+Offer personal installation w/in a radius of our office in Greenwood, WI.

 (866) 279-6544 or (715) 267-6544

-Programmable two-way voice pendant communication with no monthly fees.
-Freedom Alert can be programmed to call family, friends, or neighbors, at anytime from anywhere in the home and into the surrounding yard.
+Programmable two-way voice pendant communication w/no monthly fees.
+Freedom Alert can be programmed to call family, friends, or neighbors, at anytime from anywhere in the home & into the surrounding yard.
 If the programmed contacts are unreachable – the system can default to call an emergency 911 operator.
-A power outlet and an active land line are needed for the unit to operate.

 Permits people who are elderly or disabled or those just concerned about their safety to summon help 24 hrs. a day by pushing a button on a small device worn as a pendant.